-- 11 The draft budgets for Five Rivers Rural Water for 2018-2028 have been prepared.
-Figures for these budgets have flowed out of the review of Activity Management Plans as well as discussions between local committees and officers over the past few months. - 12 The objective of this budget report is to highlight issues, confirm priorities and plan expenditure and funding for the next 10 years for the subcommittee's consideration as part of the Council's LTP. - 13 If approved by Council via the LTP, the subcommittee will be able to spend the Council funds allocated in accordance with the budgeted expenditure.
+- While we are aiming to have few changes at budgets meetings, we realise that some committees may want to carry our further investigations before finalising their programme.
+If this is the case, we would encourage committees to keep their changes to a minimum if possible and consider whether these can be processed through the annual budget/project review (via the Annual Plan) or through the unbudgeted expenditure process. - The objective of this budget report is to highlight issues, confirm priorities and plan expenditure and funding for the next 10 years for the subcommittee's consideration as part of the Council's LTP. - If approved by Council via the LTP, the subcommittee will be able to spend the Council funds allocated in accordance with the budgeted expenditure.
 This occurs via Council officers approving purchase orders.
 The delegation that officers in the Water and Waste team have to spend on budgeted expenditure ranges from \$10,000 to \$200,000.
-If the subcommittee wishes to spend funds that are unbudgeted, including monies from reserves, then the decision will normally need Council approval (unless this is for emergency works). - 14 In preparation for the 2018-2028 LTP, Council officers are reviewing and updating Council's various Asset/Activity Management Plans (AMPs). - 15 Included in Attachment A (Section C) of this report is a summary of all planned projects for Five Rivers Rural Water for the next 10 years as extracted from the draft AMPs.
+If the subcommittee wishes to spend funds that are unbudgeted, including monies from reserves, then the decision will normally need Council approval (unless this is for emergency works). - In preparation for the 2018-2028 LTP, Council officers are reviewing and updating Council's various Asset/Activity Management Plans (AMPs). - Included in Attachment A (Section C) of this report is a summary of all planned projects for the Matuku Water Supply for the next 10 years as extracted from the draft AMPs.
 Copies of the full draft AMPs can be obtained by contacting the relevant Council officer who manages the asset portfolio.
-Summaries of Council's AMPs will also be available online throughout the duration of the LTP consultation period. - 16 Attachment A outlines the following information:
+Summaries of Council's AMPs will also be available online throughout the duration of the LTP consultation period.